We use some essential cookies to make this website work.

 A PCSO can, for example:

-A PCSO can’t arrest a person but they can contact a police officer to do it.
+A PCSO can also ask a police officer to arrest a person.

 The power of PCSOs can differ between police forces.